ppushpanayagam/API_Test_Interest_Calculator/README.md

 OVERVIEW ABOUT THE AUTOMATION FRAMEWORK:

     This is an API automation test framework that configured with various tech stacks and configurations.
-BDD test approach has been implemented using Cucumber.
+BDD test approach has been implemented using Cucumber with Playwright and TypeScript.

     Highlights of the framework: